 Jug fishing is legal in most states, but it is always a good idea to check your state fish and game website to make sure that you can do it.
-Here are the states it is most popular:
+Here are a list of states where jug fishing is most popular:

 - North Carolina